bingomanatee/numb/README.md

       called = _.trim(`${called} ${n} is non-positive`);
     });
 console.log('called: ', called);
-// 'bad value is ifInvalid'
+// 'bad value is invalid'

 ```
 note how neither the function in the else clause NOR